 But they agreed to release "Blue Eyes Crying In The Rain" as a single, and it pretty much saved Nelson's career as an artist.
 The song rose to No. 1 on the Billboard charts (on Oct.
 5, 1975) and became the third most popular country song of the year by the end of 1975.

 Ironically, the song also crossed into the pop realm (something Nashville had been trying to do with Nelson before his departure).
 It reached No. 21 on the pop chart at the time.

 It's hard to say what part of "Blue Eyes" stood out so much in Willie's career.
 It could have just been perfect timing, after all.
 But the song struck a chord with people.
 And it was familiar.

 Fred Rose wrote the song, and a handful of country greats took a stab at it.
-In fact, Roy Acuff recorded the song nearly 30 years prior to Nelson in 1947.
+Roy Acuff recorded the song nearly 30 years before Nelson in 1947.
 Other legendary artists who had their own versions before Nelson include Slim Whitman, Faron Young, Hank Williams Sr. and Conway Twitty.

 Yet something about Nelson's stripped down performance captured the song better than any other version.
 The song uses a standard melody, emphasized by walk-ups and walk-downs laid around a mellow waltz feel.
 At the time, the second wave of pop country was in full throttle.